Lismore Surrounds

 Table Chart PROFILE FAQ

-In contrast, Rest of NSW saw employment fall by 0.1%, labour force expand by 0.3%, and unemployment rise by 0.4 percentage points.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% (losing 19,270 jobs), with a state unemployment rate of 4.3%.
-National forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lismore Surrounds' employment mix suggests local growth of approximately 6.4%% over five years and 13.5% over ten years, though these are simple weighted extrapolations for illustrative purposes only.
+Conversely, public administration & safety has lower representation at 4.2% compared to the regional average of 7.5%.
+The area may offer limited local employment opportunities, as indicated by a decrease in labour force by 4.8% and employment by 4.1% over a 12-month period ending June 2025.
+This contrasts with Rest of NSW where employment contracted by 0.1%, the labour force grew by 0.3%, and unemployment rose by 0.4 percentage points during this same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lismore Surrounds' employment mix suggests local growth of approximately 6.4% over five years and 13.5% over ten years, though these are simple weighted extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment